gurupavan12/Ecoli_classification/README.md

 Regression.
 The framework code for this question can be downloaded from CANVAS.
 ```
 - Programming Language: You must write your code in R.
-- Submission Instructions: For each sub-question you will be given a single function signature.
-You will
-    be asked to write a single R function which satisfies the signature.
-In the framework code, we have
-    provided you with a R script for the functions you need to complete.
-Do not change the structure of the file.
-    Complete each of these functions, and compress the code and the results files, evaluation.txt as a .tar file
-    and submit it to Canvas.You may submit it multiple times.
-Each submission will overwrite the previous
-    submission.
-Only the last submission before the deadline will be graded.
-- **Presentation slides:** Make slides to summarize your results.
-You do not need submit the slides, but I will
-    randomly draw a couple of groups to present their slides in class.

 - SUBMISSION CHECKLIST
     - Submission executes in less than 20 minutes.
     - Submission is smaller than 100K.